-You have mentioned in the beginning of your book that it is inspired by a true incident.
-How much of the story is fact, how much a fiction?
+You have mentioned at the beginning of your book that it is inspired by a true incident.
+How much of the story is a fact, how much fiction?

 I can’t think of anything that isn’t fictionalized reality.
 And I wanted to try and put the reader in my shoes.
 I’m a Jewish American.
 I didn’t go over to Israel to become a human rights activist.
 Went there in high school because my parents wouldn’t let me go to Paris.
 I was 16 years old.
 I became like the witness who saw what she didn’t want to see.
 And I felt compelled to do something.
 I want the reader to experience that as well.

 Have you seen families like Ahmed’s up, close and personal?
 What was your experience like?

 I got the seed for the story from a Palestinian I met when I was at Harvard.
 He was doing his post-doctorate in chemical physics with a Nobel Prize winner and his Israeli professor jointly.
 His father helped a refugee bury arms when he was twelve.
 He was the oldest of nine children, had an illiterate mother, and was forced to go to work.
 He could only attend school infrequently, but because he was brilliant in maths and science that was enough for him to get a scholarship to Hebrew University.
 There, in an environment of publish or perish, the Israelis embraced him.